Gameday

 Watch an inning from the Old Bullpen

 When Jacob’s Field opened, it was designed with two separate bullpen areas in right field.
-But, during previous renovations, the bullpens moved to the stacked set in right-center field that allows fans to watch both the home and visiting team warm up.
+However, during previous renovations, the bullpens were moved to the stacked set in right-center field, allowing fans to watch the home and visiting teams warm up.

-Now, you can line up right outside the corner bar area by the remaining old bullpen and get a wristband to go watch an inning from field level.
+Now, you can line up right outside the corner bar area by the remaining old bullpen (next to Section 113) and get a wristband to watch an inning from field level.
 Only 15 people are admitted at a time to watch one full inning, but the view is worth the wait.

 Food and beverage options